getodk/docs/briefcase-vs-aggregate.rst

 - On the computer, copy the form definition and media folder to the :file:`/odk/forms` directory.
 For Mac OS/X, if it is an Android 4.x device, you will need to use `Android File Transfer <https://www.android.com/filetransfer/>`_ to accomplish this.
 - On Android 2.x, turn off USB storage.
 - Run ODK Collect
-- Choose "Fill Blank Form".
+- Choose :guilabel:`Fill Blank Form`.

 ODK Collect will scan the directory for new forms, parse them, and make them available in this list.
 It can take several moments for large forms to appear.
-When ODK Collect has completed scanning for new forms, it will display "Finished scanning".
+When ODK Collect has completed scanning for new forms, it will display **Finished scanning**.
 All forms are loaded on the second line at the top of this screen.

 The steps for pulling data directly into ODK Briefcase from your Android device differs between the :ref:`Android 2.x <pull-from-android2.x>` and :ref:`Android 4.x <pull-from-android4.x>` devices.